EWaterman/EWaterman.github.io/_posts/Ch5/0005-02-01-colour-or-black-and-white.md

 - **The art can be melded together.** Without colour, page depth becomes less prominent.
 The foreground and background start to blend together into a single layer, becoming one, larger image.
 This results in more abstract or stylized environments.
 This is super useful when creating more poetic or surreal stories like [Epileptic](https://en.wikipedia.org/wiki/Epileptic_(comics)).

-- **It's way cheaper!** I'm not really an advocate for choosing something because it's cheap but printing black and white really does cut down the costs pretty significantly.
-ESPECIALLY if would have had to hire someone to do the colours.
+- **It's way cheaper!** I'm not really an advocate for choosing something because it's the cheap option, but printing black and white really does cut down the costs pretty significantly.
+ESPECIALLY if you would have had to hire someone else to do the colours.
 Lots of creators start their comics as black and white, and colour them later once they've made some money.

 If you DO choose to stick to black and white: